-The land cover of the proposed exploration area is located primarily in Inter-Mountain Basins Montane Sagebrush Steppe with some pockets of Northern Rocky Mountain Lower Montane, Foothill and Valley Grassland and Middle Rocky Mountain Montane Douglas-Fir and Woodland.
-No extensive ground-disturbing activity is proposed.
+The land cover of the proposed exploration area is located on is Inter-Mountain Basins-Montane Sagebrush Steppe.
+No extensive ground disturbing activity is proposed.
 Some very minimal vegetative disturbance could occur from the proposed action.
 No changes to vegetation communities are anticipated.
+Cheetgrass was noted on July 24, 2019.
+No impacts to vegetation are expected to occur from the proposed activity.